ihatesudo/stoplight.io/netlify/subpages/documentation-beautiful.md

 ## Generate Beautiful OpenAPI Documentation

 Well-designed, beautiful documentation for APIs can subtly influence the way they are consumed.
 Design is important in all things but is particularly vital for objects of great complexity with a steep learning curve.
-Aesthetically pleasing, beautiful API documentation themeing and design has proven to influence the way users consume your documentation by increasing its perceived value and usefulness and diminishing the learning curve.
+Aesthetically pleasing, beautiful API documentation theming and design has proven to influence the way users consume your documentation by increasing its perceived value and usefulness and diminishing the learning curve.

 ## Perceived Value and Usefulness